 Look, this isn’t a bad thing.
 It just means that some of us are writers while others are inventors, CEOs, small business owners, and founders.
 If I could invent a product or build a business around a new, cool idea then I would.
 But that’s not what I do.

-I write because I understand and appreciate something that is getting lost a little too quickly in today’s mostly visual world of Instagram and Snapchat.
+I write because I understand and appreciate something that is getting lost a little too quickly in today’s world of obsessively scrolling through Instagram and Snapchat.

-Now, don’t get me wrong – I love scrolling through my feeds just as much as the next smartphone owner.
+Now, don’t get me wrong – I love thumbing my way through social feeds just as much as the next smartphone owner.
 Who doesn’t relish in handing over their hard-earned dollars for the privilege of pulling pictures of their friends’ cats and children out of thin air?

 But, there is a universal truth that is still in play, regardless of these fraction-of-a-second glances into the worlds of those around us.